 a bowl of sweet potato hash with a poached egg and a fork next to a mug of tea.

-Potato hash is a very American thing that I love and appreciate for the humble and comforting dish that it is.
-This hash takes on a Mediterranean twist: cubed sweet potatoes are cooked in extra-virgin olive oil with red onion, bell pepper, and chickpeas, and are well seasoned with coriander, paprika, za’atar, and other warm spices.
+This sweet potato breakfast hash takes on a Mediterranean twist: cubed sweet potatoes are cooked in extra-virgin olive oil with red onion, bell pepper, and chickpeas, and are well seasoned with coriander, paprika, za’atar, and other warming spices.
 You can prepare the eggs any way you like to serve on top of the hash, but for me, cutting into a perfectly poached egg and allowing some of that yolk to run over the sweet potatoes is just magic.

 Prep – 10 minutes